-Candidly, this re-enforces the agent or reseller model because they are the ones that can leverage the marketing from large corporations to build deep relationships by showing value (building a franchise).
+This re-enforces the agent or reseller model because they are the ones that can leverage the marketing from large corporations to build deep relationships by showing value (building a franchise).

 But it all comes down to the salesperson executing a strong omnichannel strategy.

-It’s a lot of work but pays big rewards, down to the individual contributor, VARs and agents.
+It’s a lot of work but it pays big rewards, down to the individual contributor, VARs and agents.

 If you can get the at bats, the sky is the limit.
 But salespeople have to be effective marketers to do that.